sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test({allIngredients: [1]})).toBe(undefined);
 -->

-I’m 102% sure I’ll miss the `return` statement here while reading the code for the first time.
+I’m 102% sure I’d miss the `return` statement here when reading this code for the first time.

-T> My color theme [Squirrelsong](https://sapegin.me/squirrelsong/) shows `!` and other operators in bold to make them more noticeable.
+T> My color theme, [Squirrelsong](https://sapegin.me/squirrelsong/), shows `!` and other operators in bold to make them more noticeable.

 Compare it with: